-The latest committee meeting was on February 25, 2020.
+Next committee meeting scheduled for February 25, 2020.
 On January 29th Executive Director, Rebecca Evans and WDB administration manager, Norman Albances spoke with WDB member Alex Rivera, the former chair of the manufacturing committee, to discuss the purpose, activity and goals of the committee in previous years and discussed ideas for a path forward.